Hurricane Erin stirs up strong winds, floods part of main highway as it creeps along the East Coast

 Erin has become an unusually large and deceptively worrisome system, with tropical storm-force winds spreading across 500 miles (800 kilometers) — roughly the distances from New York City to Pittsburgh.

-It remained a Category 2 hurricane late Wednesday with maximum sustained winds around 110 mph (180 kph), the National Hurricane Center said.
-Erin was about 215 miles (350 kilometers) southeast of Cape Hatteras.
+It remained a Category 2 hurricane early Thursday with maximum sustained winds around 105 mph (165 kph), the National Hurricane Center said.
+Erin was about 200 miles (320 kilometers) southeast of Cape Hatteras and moving north-northeast at 17 mph (28 kph).

 The National Hurricane Center was also watching two tropical disturbances far out in the Atlantic that could develop into named storms in the coming days.
 With thousands of miles of warm ocean water, hurricanes known as Cape Verde storms are some of the most dangerous that threaten North America.